ebykdrms/react-native-animated-masked-linear-gradient/README.md

 Actually this is just a MaskedView component with LinearGradient component.
 It works like this:
 - This MaskedView component gets children whose your putted inside and put them to a container View component.
 - It runs onLayout event of this container View and get this component's width and hight values.
 - It uses this width and hight values on style of 2 LinearGradient components.
-So, this LinearGradient components gets same size with container View.
+So, this LinearGradient components get same size with container View.
 - After then, it looks at direction property (it can be only **"right"** or "left") and it starts an transform: translateY animation using react native Animated API.